 The image below shows an example where the background can become slightly distorted.
 This is why the fonts used are larger, so they're still nice and easy to read.

 Compare this to the label design below.
 The designer has used much smaller fonts because they've got the high-contrast white background that they control because of their choice of material.

-Now we know to think carefully about what our transparent label will be stuck to, and we can consider our use of colours.
+Now we know to think carefully about what our transparent label will be stuck to, and we can consider our use of colors.

-For parts of your label you want to stand out, you'll want to choose the highest contrast colours possible.
+For parts of your label you want to stand out, you'll want to choose the highest contrast colors possible.

 However, in some of the areas of your label, you may want to be much more subtle to complement your design or to frame your brand.